 - BBQ sauce

-- Cook the pork: Place all the ingredients except the pork in a food processor.
+- Cook the pork: Place all the pork ingredients for except the pork in a food processor.
 Pulse until the mixture is mostly smooth.
 Place the pork roast in a large sealable plastic bag.
 Pour the marinade over the pork and seal the bag.
 Toss the marinade and pork together in the bag until the pork is well-coated.
 Place the bag in the refrigerator to marinate overnight (at least 8 hours).
 Once the pork has marinated, place the pork and excess marinade from the bag into the Instant Pot.
-Cook on the meat/stew setting.
-See notes.
+Cook on the manual setting for 45 minutes.

 - Make the rice and peas: While the pork is cooking, make the rice and peas.
 Place the coconut milk, water, beans, onion, garlic, thyme, salt and pepper in a large saucepan.
 Bring to a boil.
 Add in the rice, reduce to a simmer and cover the pan.
 Cook for 15-20 minutes until the liquid is absorbed and the rice is cooked through.
 Fluff and stir with a fork.